eamiddlebrook/OrthoPhyl/README.md

 + DONE!!!: Related to above: allow adding assemblies to pre-run pipeline. i.e. use precomputed hmms to identify orthologs, and add them to alignemnts and regenerate trees
 + DONE: allow users to pick which dataset to use for tree building (currently strict and relaxed are used).
 This would greatly reduce pipeline run time.
 + change how the list of OGs for HMM  searching is inumerated.
 Currently tries with OG that have be filtered out because of paralogs, then gets mad because there is no multifasta to align (doesnt change outcome, just messy)
++ Depending on the step, keyboard interupt just hangs.
+Need to figure this out.
+Should be simple in the loops.
+Why it hangs in IQTREE, I don't know.

 <a name="OrthoPhylCitation"></a>
 ## OrthoPhyl Citation:
-### Earl A Middlebrook, Robab Katani, Jeanne M Fair, OrthoPhyl—streamlining large-scale, orthology-based phylogenomic studies of bacteria at broad evolutionary scales, G3 Genes|Genomes|Genetics, Volume 14, Issue 8, August 2024, jkae119, https://doi.org/10.1093/g3journal/jkae119
+Earl A Middlebrook, Robab Katani, Jeanne M Fair, OrthoPhyl—streamlining large-scale, orthology-based phylogenomic studies of bacteria at broad evolutionary scales, G3 Genes|Genomes|Genetics, Volume 14, Issue 8, August 2024, jkae119, https://doi.org/10.1093/g3journal/jkae119
 ## Citations for dependencies
 ### If there are nested dependencies that I am missing citations for, please let me know
 ### [Coming soon]